AI

 However, adopting AI isn’t always simple.
-Research from Gartner found that key barriers for businesses when embedding AI include:
+Research from Gartner found that businesses face tough barriers when embedding AI, such as:

 • A lack of skills among staff currently